 ECSS-E-ST-20_0020081

-The uniformity of the performance characteristics and dimensions of the units shall enable equipment interchange without unforeseen adjustments and recalibration.
+The uniformity of the electrical performance characteristics of the units shall enable equipment interchange provided a minimum set of adjustments and recalibration as described in the unit user’s manual.

 ECSS-E-ST-20_0020082

 When components operating in a single event are used, 4 times the quantity to be used for flight units shall be procured as one lot: 25 % for the lot acceptance test, 25 % for flight use, 25 % for spares and 25 % for a confirmation test near to the launch date.